V-MalM/VBA-challenge/README.md

 #### Sequence of execution
 ##### The main Subroutine(macro) calls two functions Format_Date_And_Sort and Generate_Summary

-Sub Stock_Report_Main()
+Sub Stock_Report_Main()\
-Call Format_Date_And_Sort
+Call Format_Date_And_Sort\
-Call Generate_Summary
+Call Generate_Summary\
 End Sub

-Format_Date_And_Sort
+###### Format_Date_And_Sort:
-This functions formats the <date> field to 'date MM/DD/YYYY' and sorts the worskeet on <ticker> and <date>
+This function formats the <date> field to 'date MM/DD/YYYY' and sorts the worksheet on 'ticker' and 'date' fields.

-Generate_Summary :
+###### Generate_Summary :
-This function reads the worksheet and generates the summary table
+This function loops through the the worksheet, reads data from each row and generates summary table from the data.

+#### Execution:
-The code is in the file WS_Stock_Analysis_And_Report_Functions.vbs which can be located in files section.
+  * The code is in the file "WS_Stock_Analysis_And_Report_Functions.vbs" which can be located in files section.
-The excel raw data files are also loacted in the same folder.
+     * The excel raw data files are also loacted in the same folder.
-I tested the macro on the sheet alphabetical_testing.xlsx while testing the code.
-This data set is smaller and will allow faster testing.
+     * I tested the macro on alphabetical_testing.xlsm.
-The macro on this file executed in under a minute.
+     * The macro on this file executed in under a minute.
-You can try this by downloading the raw data file here and creating a module using the code from WS_Stock_Analysis_And_Report_Functions.vbs.
-Please copy all the lines of the code that includes the main subroutine and the two functions that it calls.
+     * You can try this by downloading the raw data file here and creating a module using the code from WS_Stock_Analysis_And_Report_Functions.vbs.
+     * Please copy all the lines of  the code that includes the main subroutine and the two functions that it calls.

-I have also tested the same macro on the much larger data file, and it executed in just under 6 mins.
-Most of the execution time is taken for date formatting.
-Once that has been formatted, the execution to generate the report is less than 2 minutes.
+ * I have also tested the same macro on the much larger data file, and it executed in just under 6 mins.
+    * Most of the execution time is taken for date formatting.
+Once that has been formatted, the processing to generate the report is less than 2 minutes.
-You can try this by downloading the raw data file here and using the code from WS_Stock_Analysis_And_Report_Functions.vbs. to make the excution faster, i have already run the macro to format the date and sort the worksheet.
-Please copy all the lines of the code that includes the main subroutine and the two functions that it calls.
+    * You can try this by downloading the data file here and using the code from WS_Stock_Analysis_And_Report_Functions.vbs.
+    * to make the excution faster, i have already run the macro to format date and sort the worksheet.
+    * Please copy all the lines of the code that includes the main subroutine and the two functions that it calls.

-But you would like to try it on a raw file for fun, here is the raw data file. please follow the same instructions and copy all of the code from WS_Stock_Analysis_And_Report_Functions.vbs.
+ * If you would like to try it on a raw file for fun, here is the data file.
+    * The execution time is up to 6 mins.
+    * Follow the same instructions as above and copy all of the code from WS_Stock_Analysis_And_Report_Functions.vbs.
+    * Be patient while the file is being processed.
+Remember "Patience is Golden !"

-Once you have added the code to excel workbooks as a module or just as a macro for the work book, you will able to run the macro Stock_Report_Main().
+###### Once you have added the code to excel workbooks as a module or just as a macro for the work book, you will able to run the macro Stock_Report_Main().

 #### Important: Add the vbs code to the workbook or to the module not individual worksheets.